-Ear infection or otitis media (OM) is the infection of the middle ear which is usually caused by bacteria.
+Ear infection or otitis media (OM) is the infection of the middle ear which is usually caused by a bacteria or viral infection.
 The bacteria appear when fluid builds up behind the eardrum, generally due to a blocked Eustachian tube.
 Children are more susceptible to getting an ear infection than adults.
-In fact, five out of six children will have at least one ear infection before the age of three.
+In fact, five out of six children have an ear infection at least once before the age of three.
 Earache in babies is one of the most common reasons why parents take their baby to the doctor.

 The Eustachian tube is one of the main components in maintaining balance in the body and is a gateway between the middle ear and the throat.
 Since the throat is moist, it is a breeding ground for bacteria.
 Any blockage in the Eustachian tube can cause fluid build-up in the middle ear.
 As an infant’s tube is relatively small and narrow, it becomes very easy for bacteria to travel to the middle ear and cause infections.

 The following are the causes of an ear infection in babies:

 - The infection is caused when bacteria infect the fluid build-up in the middle ear.